6 Applications: Explore

 6.1.4 Order matters

-Most software programs have built in methods for some of the plot details.
-For example, the default option for the software program used in this text, R, is to order the bars in a bar plot alphabetically.
-As seen in Figure 6.4, the alphabetical ordering isn’t particularly meaningful for describing the data.
-Sometimes it makes sense to order the bars from tallest to shortest (or vice versa).
-But in this case, the best ordering is probably the one in which the questions were asked.
+Most software programs have built in methods for some of the plot details – some order levels alphabetically, some provide functionality for arranging them in a custom order.
+As seen in Figure 6.4 (a), the alphabetical ordering isn’t particularly meaningful for describing the data.
+Sometimes it makes sense to order the bars from tallest to shortest (or vice versa), as shown in Figure 6.4 (b).
+But in this case, the best ordering is probably the one in which the questions were asked, as shown in Figure 6.4 (c).
 An ordering which does not make sense in the context of the problem (e.g., alphabetically here), can mislead the reader who might take a quick glance at the axes and not read the bar labels carefully.

-In September 2019, YouGov survey asked 1,639 Great Britain adults the following question71:
+In September 2019, YouGov survey asked 1,639 Great Britain adults the following question1:

 How well or badly do you think the government are doing at handling Britain’s exit from the European Union?